aritrasa45/Py-DDOS/README.md

 # Py-DDOS

 > [!IMPORTANT]
-> not responsible for anything..
+> only for small server based websites [ weak website]